 There is something very special about being alone in the outdoors with only the butterflies (or 1 annoying fly if you’re in Australia) for company.”

-However, solo hiking comes with a lot of risks & safety factors which you need to mitigate (I have seen “127 Hours” & couldn’t believe he went off alone!).
+However, solo hiking comes with a lot of risks & safety factors that you need to mitigate (I have seen “127 Hours” & couldn’t believe he went off alone!).
 I have made mistakes along the way which I hope means by sharing, you can avoid.
 That’s why this also comes under my title of a “What Not To Do” Guide.

 Here are some of my top tips for safe Solo Hiking & lessons I’ve learnt along the way.

 What are my 10 Top Tips for Hiking as a Solo Female Traveller?

 1. Broadcast Your Plans